-As at December 31, 2021 and 2020, the Group determined that it exercises significant influence over MPIC in which it holds 16.30% and 15.98 % ownership interest, respectively.
+As at December 31, 2022 and 2021, the Group determined that it exercises significant influence over MPIC in which it holds 17.08% and 16.30 % ownership interests, respectively.
 Although the Group holds less than 20.0% of the ownership interest and voting rights in MPIC, the Group considers that it exercises significant influence through its entitlement to nominate at least two (2) out of fifteen (15) directors of MPIC.
-The Parent Company is also entitled to nominate one (1) out of three (3) members in each of the Audit Committee (AC), Risk Management Committee (RMC) and Finance Committee (FC) of MPIC.
+The Parent Company's nominees also participate as member in the Audit Committee (AC), Risk Management Committee (RMC) and Finance Committee (FC) of MPIC.

-The combination of the Parent Company's 16.30% ownership over MPIC and the representation in the BOD, AC, RMC and FC of MPIC provides the Parent Company with the ability to exercise significant influence over the operating and financial policies of MPIC.
+The combination of the Parent Company's 17.08% ownership interest in MPIC and the representation in the BOD, AC, RMC and FC of MPIC provides the Parent Company with the ability to exercise significant influence over the operating and financial policies of MPIC.
 Accordingly, the Parent Company accounted for its investment in MPIC as an associate using the equity method of accounting.